LightAppleJuice/CIFAR100/README.md

  * notebook in Google Colab (https://colab.research.google.com/drive/1512z0Evkd7FCCUXX1BchJ0WPhYEmsmj2?usp=sharing)

-find the exteriment results in https://github.com/LightAppleJuice/CIFAR100/wiki/Experiments
+The exteriment results and discussions can be foud in in https://github.com/LightAppleJuice/CIFAR100/wiki/Experiments